aplosdev/boosts/README.md

 ## Adding a Plugin

-To add a plugin, simply add the stylesheet to the root of this repository and import it in the `index.scss` file.
+To add a plugin, simply add the stylesheet to the `plugins` folder of this repository and import it in the `index.scss` file.

 An example of an plugin: